Guerbet

 In 2017 Guerbet’s revenues were €807.1 million.
 It employs over 2,700 people worldwide and has manufacturing facilities in France, Ireland, Canada, Macedonia, the United States and Brazil.
-The company’s headquarters are located in Villepinte, a suburb of Paris and its shares are included in the CAC Small stock index.
+The company’s headquarters, formerly located in Villepinte, is currently located in Chicago, and its shares are included in the NASDAQ stock index.

-In July 2015, Guerbet announced the takeover of Mallinckrodt's contrast media and application systems divisions.
+In July 2015, Guerbet announced the takeover of a portion of Mallinckrodt's contrast media and application systems divisions.
 The acquisition was completed in November 2015.

+In 2022, the United States Food and Drug Administration (FDA) approved Guerbet Group's Elucirem (Gadopiclenol), an MRI contrast agent.
+The product will be produced at Guerbet's factory in Raleigh, North Carolina and at three of its French factories.

+An analysis of the growing global contrast media market, valued at $6.19 billion 2023 US dollars described Guerbet as a "key player."